AndrewJ-25/Banjobox/README.md

 ![Alt text](images/banjobox_zine.jpg)

+Banjobox is a banjo case with a built in tuner and temperature/ humidity sensor.
+I designed it to store a mountain banjo I made but the case can be modified to accomodate other string instruments.

 Banjobox features a Seeed Studios Xiao RP2040 running MicroPython.
 UI consists of a rotary encoder and 0.91" OLED display.
 You can select different notes to be played through the speaker to tune your banjo.

+Pressing the rotary encoder button switches between monitor mode and tune mode.
+Monitor mode displays temperature and humidity readings.
+Tune mode plays a square wave.
+Turning the knob changes the note played.

 ### Features:
  - Seeed Studios Xiao RP2040